Mariano Ponce: Return to the Philippines

 Ponce wrote his memoirs, "Cartas Sobre La Revolución" (Letters on the Revolution).
 He died in the Government Civil Hospital in Hong Kong, on May 23, 1918.
 His remains were originally interred in the Cementerio del Norte, Manila.
-According to local historian Rolando Villacorte, his remains were transferred to the Art Deco Ponce family mausoleum in Baliuag Catholic Cemetery.
+According to local historian Rolando Villacorte, his remains were transferred to the Art Deco Ponce family mausoleum in Baliwag Catholic Cemetery.
 There, he is interred alongside his wife, brother Jacinto, daughter Maria, and grandson Marianito Ponce Gonzales.

-On May 23, 2019, the National Historical Commission of the Philippines opened the Museo ni Mariano Ponce at the Ponce property in Baliuag, Bulacan.
+On May 23, 2019, the National Historical Commission of the Philippines opened the Museo ni Mariano Ponce at the Ponce property in Baliwag, Bulacan.

+Ponce in books and popular culture

+Although not a popular national hero, there are a few books, films and TV segments that feature Mariano Ponce, his life, and his contribution to society.
+These are: Mariano Ponce y Collantes makabayan, bayani - authored by Jaime Veneracion; Mariano Ponce y Collantes: dangal ng lahing Pilipino - also authored by Jaime Veneracion; José Rizal (film) - Mon Confiado played the role of Mariano Ponce in this epic film by Marilou Diaz Abaya; #WordoftheLourd: Mariano Ponce - Lourd de Veyra made a 7-minute segment about Mariano Ponce in his TV 5 show called Word of the Lourd; Sa Mga Mata ni Tikbalang - a short documentary about Ponce's public and personal life; Ponce in Kimono - a documentary film tracing Ponce in Yokohama.; Ang Istorya ng Buhay ni Mariano Ponce (Ponce @ 150) - A short TV segment aired on the show Xiao Time; Mariano Ponce chapter in Xiao time: Mga dakilang Pilipino.